 During surgery, either a portion of the cornea or the entire cornea is replaced with healthy tissue.
 Depending on the type of surgery, stitches may be needed.
 In all cases, however, a patch will be required to shield the recovering eye for 1-4 days after the procedure.
 Your doctor will instruct you on which medications to take and how to care for your eye in the days and weeks following the surgery.

-If you require a corneal transplant or have already undergone the procedure, speak with Dr. Farkas, Dr. Kassalow, and Dr. Resnick or one of the knowledgeable staff members at The Scleral Lens Center at Drs.
+If you require a corneal transplant or have already undergone the procedure, speak with our eye doctors or one of the knowledgeable staff members at Drs.
 Farkas, Kassalow, Resnick & Associates about how to safely regain clear vision after surgery.

 How Is Vision Impacted After a Corneal Transplant?